How Google protects your organization's security and privacy

 Spammers can sometimes forge the “From” address on an email message so that it appears to come from a reputable organization’s domain.
 Known as phishing, this practice is often an attempt to collect sensitive data.
 To help prevent phishing, Google participates in the Domain-based Message Authentication, Reporting & Conformance (DMARC) program, which lets domain owners tell email providers how to handle unauthenticated messages from their domain.
 G Suite customers can implement DMARC by creating a DMARC record within their administrator settings and implementing an SPF record and DKIM keys on all outbound mail streams.

-- If Google identifies a G Suite email user who is spamming, we reserve the right to immediately suspend the user.
+- If Google identifies an email user with a managed Google account who is spamming, we reserve the right to immediately suspend the user.

-- If the spam is domain-wide, we reserve the right to suspend the entire account and deny administrator access to all the G Suite services.
+- If the spam is domain-wide, we reserve the right to suspend the entire account and deny administrator access to all Google services.

-Only the owner and managers of the domain name can create a G Suite administrative account.
-Upon signing up, a G Suite administrator is asked to verify control of the domain by making a change to the Domain Name System (DNS) records.
+Only the owner and managers of the domain name can create a Google administrative account.
+Upon signing up, an administrator is asked to verify control of the domain by making a change to the Domain Name System (DNS) records.
 Without this verification, Google does not allow an administrative account to be opened.
 None of the Google services can be actively managed for a domain until domain ownership is verified.

 After an administrator has verified ownership, other usernames in the account may be granted administrative privileges at the discretion of any administrator.

-Non-administrative users on the domain may also contact the G Suite Support team to request administrative access.
+Non-administrative G Suite users on the domain may also contact the G Suite Support team to request administrative access.
 The normal domain verification process ensures that the requestor has domain management rights.